|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This vanilla French toast recipe is wonderful with thicker slices of bread, such as Texas toast.
 Other ideal bread options include brioche or challah.

-Serve this French toast with fresh fruit or berries and sausages or bacon for a full, hearty breakfast.
+Serve this French toast with fresh berries, sausages, or bacon for a full, hearty breakfast.
 Sprinkle with some ground cinnamon or cinnamon sugar, or drizzle with maple syrup or golden cane syrup.

-This would be delicious with vanilla bean paste, as well, or add a little cinnamon to the egg mixture.
+Feel free to swap out the vanilla extract with some vanilla bean paste, as well.
+You can also add a little cinnamon to the egg mixture.

 - 3 large eggs